 - For a better flavour roast the berries over medium heat for 4 minutes

 - Add to stir-fries, sauces, spice rubs and braises.

 - In Asian cuisine, use it to make roast duck and pork

 - Use it to make the popular dumpling dish “Momo” with meat and vegetables.

 - Use to make the popular dishes Bang bang Ji with chicken and Kung Pao Chicken

 - In Tibetan cuisine, use to flavour rice-cake dumplings

-- Use to flavor cheese, chicken, seafood and vegetables.
+- Use to flavour cheese, chicken, seafood and vegetables.

 - For an exotic flavour use it and substitute for black pepper